 The value of theory?

-WHEN GEORGE W. BUSH CAME TO OFFICE IN EARLY 2001 he made clear a view that American "exceptionalism" justified a foreign policy based on the realist pursuit of national interest.
+WHEN GEORGE W. BUSH came to office 2001 he made clear a view that American 'exceptionalism' justified a foreign policy based on the realist pursuit of national interest.
 In this sense, Bush followed in a long tradition of American chief executives.
 Yet a genuine realist reading of national interest does not make war inevitable.
 On the contrary, the US endured and prevailed through the long decades of the Cold War using regional containment to deter its enemies, humanitarian aid to win allies and judicious military force only when it judged necessary.

 September 11 did not change this calculation of means and ends but, following the terrorist attacks in New York and Washington, President Bush chose to project US power internationally to a far greater extent than he ever envisioned as a presidential candidate.
 Collaborating with other states and international organisations to structure a world order has not traditionally been a policy priority for an America that views its place in international society as separate from the vortex of global power competition and its role as providing a "citadel on the hill" for idealists to pursue their identities and visions democratically and largely unencumbered by the outside world.